Gender in horror films: Transgender roles in horror films

 In the article "Her Body, Himself: Gender in the Slasher Film", scholar Carol J. Clover noted that during the 1980s there was a shifting and loosening of traditional gender roles, as these films showed the "killer as feminine male and the main character as masculine female" and an othering in horror, which she felt may have been a product of the time period's "massive gender confusion".
 Dr. Julie Tharp expanded on this in 1991, writing that movies such as Dressed to Kill and The Silence of the Lambs "more directly comment on the gender problematics at work in the genre" as they exaggerated these components and showed how feminine male characters "must include a grappling with the sex and gender problematics of Freudian thought because it is utterly interwoven in the fabric of the horror genre".
 She further opines that the latter film showed how "As women's power increases, the Freudian paradigm on which most slasher films are based, and, consequently, their villains, degenerates."
 The character of Jame Gumb/Buffalo Bill exploits cisnormative societies' fear of gender outside the binary, while the character of Norman Bates in Psycho stokes fear of an emasculated man suffering with an Oedipus complex.

 There are few depictions of trans-masculine characters in either horror or non-genre films.
 Films that do feature trans-masculine characters include Warren in Homicidal (1961), George Atwood in Private Parts (1972), and Barney in Girls Nite Out (1982).
 Edwin Harris of Gayly Dreadful, describes trans-masculine characters by writing "victims of internalized misogyny and threatening vectors of gender ideology, trans men in horror are commonly depicted as simultaneously pitiable and frightening".

 Sexuality

-The horror film emphasizes the idea of female sexuality being something that needs to be punished or come with negative consequences.
+Horror films emphasizes the idea of female sexuality being something that needs to be punished or come with negative consequences.
 It shows that once a woman acts in a sexual way, she will be killed.
 The American fantasy of women continuously being sexualized is completely taken away in horror films.
 Once a woman is related to sex, her sexuality is punished.
 Klaus Reiser argues, "It is not so much the girls' sexuality per se...but the fact that they have sex with other boys".
 Sex is considered to be a masculine trait because it is a form of power over someone, and if a woman tries to take control of this power, she will instantly be punished.
 Her sexual freedom is not within gender-norms, and the patriarchal society does not accept it.
 Only "male domination is natural and follows inevitable from evolutionary...or social pressures".